 An example of this follows.

 Figure 2 shows two systems, System A and System B. Both systems have a similar number of shot points on the same scene (left).
-System A represents a uniform scan pattern, typical of conventional LiDAR sensors.
+System A represents a uniform scan pattern, typical of conventional, passive LiDAR sensors.
 These fixed scan patterns produce a fixed frame rate with no concept of an ROI.
-System B shows an adjusted, agile scan pattern.
+System B shows an adjusted, active scan pattern.
 The shots in System B are gathered more densely within and around the ROI (the small box) within the square.
 In addition, the background scan continues to search to ensure no new objects are missed, while focusing additional resolution on a fixed area to aid in acquisition.
 In essence, it is using intelligence to optimize the use of power and shots.

-Looking at the graphs (right) associated with Systems A and B, we see that the agile scan pattern of System B can revisit an ROI within a much shorter interval than the fixed scan pattern of System A. System B not only can complete one ROI revisit interval, but multiple ROIs within a single frame.
-Whereas, System A cannot revisit. iDAR does what conventional LiDAR cannot: it enables dynamic perception, allowing the system to focus on, and gather more comprehensive data about, a particular Region of Interest at unprecedented speed.
+Looking at the graphs (right) associated with Systems A and B, we see that the active scan pattern of System B can revisit an ROI within a much shorter interval than the fixed scan pattern of System A. System B not only can complete one ROI revisit interval, but multiple ROIs within a single frame.
+Whereas, System A cannot revisit. iDAR does what conventional, passive LiDAR cannot: it enables dynamic perception, allowing the system to focus on, and gather more comprehensive data about, a particular Region of Interest at unprecedented speed.

 Figure 2.
 Region of Interest (ROI) and foveation of iDAR (B) compared to conventional scan patterns (A).